Dinutthh/Lunar-Rover-Suspension-Design/README.md

 - Created preliminary and detailed CAD models, including the suspension assembly and its interfaces with wheels, body and drive struts.
 - Contributed to the rover sub‑assembly to check clearances and fit with adjacent subsystems.

+ ## What is in this repository

+- `docs/` – Exported pages from the design journal.
+- `images/` – JPEG renders of the CAD model.

 ## Key design decisions